oppia/creator-documentation/docs/admins/build-skills-for-topic.rst

    If the Topic is decimals, generate all possible Skills related to this subject, such as:

-   * Given a decimal with a zero in the one’s place, recognize that the decimal is less than one.
+   * Given a decimal with a zero in the ones place, recognize that the decimal is less than one.
    * Given a decimal number, identify the whole number and fractional parts of the decimal.
    * Given a whole number, write the decimal equivalent.